-So where does that creamy goodness come from in these truly blissful balls?
+So where does that creamy goodness come from here?
 It’s primarily from the coconut, but also from the hemp hearts.
 In case you haven’t tried hemp hearts yet, you should!
-They are loaded with healthy fat, protein, and other nutrients.
+They are loaded with heart-healthy fat, protein, and other nutrients.
 They make a tasty addition to everything from oatmeal to avocado toast to smoothies to salads.

 In case you are curious, hemp comes from the cannabis plant, however, it doesn’t contain the active ingredient found in marijuana (THC).

 I keep my hemp hearts in a glass jar in the fridge.
 This is also how I store my chia seeds, flax seeds, and shredded coconut.
 Having them clearly visible and labeled in the refrigerator also reminds me to use them!

 The protein, carbohydrate, and fat ratio of these cocoa-coconut bliss balls make them more dessert-like than snack-like, perfect as a lunchbox treat.
 But you can keep them nut-free and increase the protein content by subbing sunflower seed butter for the coconut oil.